Skip to main content

 Set the user's password by submitting the verification code that the user received in the email together with the user's password.

-Weavr returns a token as part of a successful response.
-You will need to provide the token as part of APIs which require the user to be logged in.
+We return a token as part of a successful response.
+Provide the token as part of APIs which require the user to be logged in.

-You can start the enrolment process using the API.
-The user will receive a text message (SMS) on the mobile number that was provided when creating the user.
+You can start the enrollment process using the API.
+The user receives a text message (SMS) on the mobile number provided when creating the user.

 3.2.
 Verify the user's mobile device